Data protection law deconstructed: a complete summary of GDPR

-GDPR Summary is not like the same old wine in a new bottle.
-It is a revolutionary new law that requires organisations to do more than just tick and untick some boxes.
+The General Data Protection Regulation (GDPR) is a revolutionary new law that requires organisations to do more than just tick and untick some boxes.
 It needs them to make enterprise-wide changes and ultimately transform their business operations.
-Also, the cost of negligence can be very high.
+Also, the cost of negligence can be very high and non-compliance can result in hefty fines of up to 20 million Euros or 4% of annual turnover (whichever is higher).
 So, organisations need to make sure that they are on the right side of GDPR.
-Here is a quick GDPR audit summary to understand the workings of this new regulation and discover whether your organisation is GDPR compliant or not.
+Here is a quick summary to help you understand the workings of this new regulation and discover whether your organisation is GDPR compliant or not.

-The need of the Hour
+The need of the hour

 Data protection is a critical concern for everyone from governments to corporations to individuals today.
 And rightly so.
-As the use and misuse of data become more prevalent, the gaping holes in the existing data protection laws have come to the fore.
-Governments across the world are going back to the drawing board to make amends and create laws that address the modern data privacy concerns and not those of a decade ago.
+As the use and misuse of personal data become more prevalent, the gaping holes in the existing data protection laws have come to the fore.
+Governments across the world are going back to the drawing board to make amends and create laws that address modern data privacy concerns and not those of a decade ago.
 European Union’s General Data Protection Regulation (GDPR) is a milestone in that direction.
 It replaces previous data protection laws in the EU states like the UK’s 20-year old Data Protection Act (DPA).

-GDPR Policy Template, the data identifies explicitly a natural person is classified as personal.
+General Data Protection Regulation (GDPR) explicitly states any data that identifies a natural person is classified as personal data.
 It doesn’t matter whether that data is collected by direct or indirect reporting; it can be in any format and processed in any way.

 Companies should be ready for more stringent controls over personal data.
 The list of personal data includes the name, address, email address, photograph, IP address, GPS data, cookies, and analytics data.
 Other than that, there are special categories of data like race, religion, political views, membership to labour unions, sexual orientation, and health information.
 In light of the modern developments, biometric data and genetic data are now added in the special categories of personal data.

-Consumers Get a Lot of Power
+Consumers get a lot of power

 Consumer data protection is the primary goal of GDPR.
 However, under this law, the consumer becomes significantly more empowered.
-GDPR Summary eleminate a large number of loopholes in the previous set of rules.
+GDPR eliminates a large number of loopholes in the previous set of rules.
 Consequently, without the knowledge of the consumer, organisations find it more difficult to obtain and process data.
 This GDPR summary covers, what rights the consumers have under GDPR.

-Stricter Rules for Consent
+Stricter rules for consent

 They have become stricter.
 Organisations need to be more careful while crafting their consent forms.
 For GDPR compliance, they need to show evidence of consent to collect and use the personal data of any individual.
 This quick GDPR summary covers what kind of consent forms are acceptable.

-✓ Clarity of Purpose
+✓ Clarity of purpose

 GDPR is very particular about the type of consent the organisations want their employees, customers, and other partners to sign.
 It demands that the consent forms be written in plain language that makes sense to the individuals signing it.
 The signatory should be informed about the extent of the consent they are granting.
 There should be no ambiguity.
 The purpose of the data collection and processing should be explicitly stated, and the consent should be freely given.

-✓ Active Consent
+✓ Active consent

 Up until now, the silence of the individual was treated as consent.
 Not anymore.
 Under GDPR, already ticked boxes, inability to say no, or any inactivity does not qualify as consent.
 The data subject has to provide active consent to use the information provided by them for organisations to be able to use and process it.